hattiq/yolo-midas/README.md

 ### Training

-The model is trained on Construction Safety Gear Data which can be found here https://github.com/sarvan0506/EVA5-Vision-Squad/tree/Saravana/14_Construction_Safety_Dataset.
+The model is trained on Construction Safety Gear Data which can be found here [Construction Safety Dataset](https://github.com/sarvan0506/EVA5-Vision-Squad/tree/Saravana/14_Construction_Safety_Dataset).
 If training need to done on custom datasets refer the data preparation steps mentioned in the page.

 Place the data inside `data/customdata/custom.data` folder.
 Please refer the config file `cfg/mde.cfg` to change the network configuration, freeze different branches.
 The model is an extension of YOLOv3 and MiDaS networks.
 Most of the configurations can be understood if familiar with yolo.